gracefuldev/sixmilebridge/README.md

 Inside the container, you can `heroku login -i`.

-To link your git repo to the heroku app: `heroku git:remote sixmilebridge`
+To link your git repo to the heroku app: `heroku git:remote sixmilebridge` (or add `--app sixmilebridge` to each future command instead)

 Now you can `heroku logs` or `heroku run rake db:seed`